 Don't see your profession?
 Don't worry.
 We insure most businesses.

-Small businesses pay a median of about $140 per month for cyber liability insurance, but you could pay more or less depending on your risks.
+Small businesses pay an average of $145 per month, or $1,740 yearly, for cyber insurance.
+However, you could pay more or less depending on your risks.

 Insurance costs for landscaping professionals are based on a few factors, including:

-General liability insurance: This policy covers expenses related to slip-and-fall accidents, property damage, and advertising injuries.
-It's often the first policy a landscaper needs.
+General liability insurance: This policy covers expenses related to customer injuries and property damage, such as accidental damage to a customer's fence.

-Business owner's policy: A BOP bundles general liability coverage with commercial property insurance to protect against the most common business risks.
+Business owner's policy: A BOP bundles general liability coverage with commercial property insurance at a discount.
+It includes coverage for fires, theft, and other common losses.

 License and permit bonds: Landscapers might need a surety bond to get a license in their state, or to do specific types of work.